romuro-pauliv/Mathematical-Approach-to-Artificial-Neural-Networks/docs/math.md

 ```

 _Where \( f^1(X) = W^1 \cdot X \) and for the remaining layers \( f^i(Z^{i-1}) = W^i \cdot Z^{i-1} \)_.

+Notice that the usability of the activation function may vary.
+For example, in some problems, we may use the activation function at the output of each layer, while in others, we may not.
+For regression tasks in ANN, we won't use the activation layer in $f^L(Z^{L-1})$, where as for classification problems, we may utilize the activation function in layer $L$.

+Based on this, we have the freedom to create structures depending on the problem at hand.
+We will explore the application of this further ahead.

+### Theoretical Learning Algorithm

+Let's consider a cost function $E(W)$, where it represents the error value between the output of the layer and the expected value.
+The objective of this function is to provide a method that, by modifying the values of $W$, we can reduce the error indicated by the function $E(W)$ until it is the smallest possible value.